Earth 2 (album): Artwork

-Critical reception and legacy
+Reception and legacy

 Celebrated as a "milestone" by Terrorizers Dayal Patterson, he described it as "a three-track, 75 minute deluge of feedback and distorted guitars that marked the blueprint for what lead singer/guitarist Dylan Carlson at the time coined 'ambient metal.
-Jonathan Horsley of Guitar World wrote, "Metal needed [it] then, as now."AllMusic's John Bush called the album a "glacial, monolithic exercise" which "virtually created the drone and ambient metal subgenres."
-Critic Ned Raggett of Allmusic gave the album a positive review, stating: "If Carlson and his bassist du jour, in this case Dave Harwell, weren't quite Sub Pop's answer to the ranges of UK guitar extremism from the likes of Godflesh, Main, and Skullflower, Earth still came pretty darn close to it, creating a record even the Melvins would find weird."
-He added: "Earth 2 dedicates itself to the proposition that there's no such thing as too loud, trudging, or doom-laden." while describing the closing track as "ambient music completely and totally suffused with threat and fuzz."
+Jonathan Horsley of Guitar World wrote: "Metal needed [it] then, as now."
+AllMusic's John Bush called the album a "glacial, monolithic exercise" which "virtually created the drone and ambient metal subgenres."
+Critic Ned Raggett of AllMusic gave the album a positive review, stating: "If Carlson and his bassist du jour, in this case Dave Harwell, weren't quite Sub Pop's answer to the ranges of UK guitar extremism from the likes of Godflesh, Main, and Skullflower, Earth still came pretty darn close to it, creating a record even the Melvins would find weird."

 Alan Licht, in his third list of minimalist classics, wrote "Unlike a lot of more recent noise underground stuff, which (to me) is relatively factorable, this is technically boggling drone music—the sustain is achieved not just with distortion but through overdubbing, and there's clean guitars in there too—even on headphones it's hard to tell what the fuck they're really doing.
 On this album, Earth set up a drone and place a few choice metal riffs against it over the course of forty minutes, at which point they just let the drone chord ring for another half hour...
 Hard to remember how completely unfashionable this was in the heyday of grunge".

+Earth Guitarist Dylan Carlson said in 2018: "To me, a lot of people talk about how huge this record sounds.
+I think this record sounds very claustrophobic.
+Knowing what I know now, I would’ve definitely recorded it differently, but then it would be a different album, huh?
+I’m very glad that people responded to it though, eventually.
+It’s very gratifying to know that this record has had a small effect and achieved some sort of notice.
+To know it’s inspired people to do stuff is really cool."

+In 2021, a writer for Revolver wrote: "No list of drone albums for metalheads would complete without Earth 2, right? [...]
+I love imagining some poor soul who bought this record in 1993 because they liked Nirvana and saw that Sub Pop put this out."